subsquid/docs/docs/tutorials/create-a-simple-squid.md

 In most cases, it is recommended to skip this section, which demonstrates how to **manually** carry out chain exploration.
 You may choose to scroll directly to the [Typegen](#events-wrappers-generation) section below.
 :::

-It is important to pay attention to the `chain`, `archive` and `out` parameters for the purposes of this tutorial.
+It is important is to pay attention to the `chain`, `archive` and `out` parameters for the purposes of this tutorial.
 In this Crust example, the following applies:

 - `chain` refers to the WebSocket address of the Crust blockchain.
 - `archive` refers to the Archive that is synchronized with the Crust blockchain.